Also known as: Fetal scalp blood, Scalp pH testing or Fetal blood testing - scalp

 How the Test is Performed

-The procedure typically takes about 5 minutes.
+The procedure takes about 5 minutes.
 The mother lies on her back with her feet in stirrups.
 If her cervix is dilated at least 3 to 4 centimeters, a plastic cone is placed in the vagina and fit snugly against the scalp of the fetus.

-The scalp of the fetus is cleansed and pierced, and a small blood sample is taken for examination.
+The scalp of the fetus is cleansed and a small blood sample is taken for examination.
 The blood is collected in a thin tube.
 The tube is either sent to the hospital laboratory or analyzed by a machine in the labor and delivery department.
 In either case, results are available in just a few minutes.

 How to Prepare for the Test